Terms and conditions

 7. Make sure socials and events are fun

 Club Soda treats you like an adult, so it’s up to you to make friends, swap phone numbers, and find new drinking buddies if you like.
 But we also want Club Soda to be a safe place for everyone.
 In short, that means we will not tolerate behaviour that discriminates or is abusive or harassment.
-There is more about this in our terms and conditions.

 8. Contacting other Club Soda members